Owner Financing for Monthly Income: Florida Seller Playbook

 A balloon can create a planned liquidity event in a shorter window, while no-balloon terms prioritize longer payment duration.

-The best structure depends on your timeline: income focus, planned reinvestment, or a known future cash need.
+The right structure depends on your timeline: income focus, planned reinvestment, or a known future cash need.

 A simple planning workflow